actions/stale/README.md

 Run the stale workflow as dry-run.
 No GitHub API calls that can alter your issues and pull requests will happen.
 Useful to debug or when you want to configure the stale workflow safely.

 Default value: `false`

+#### ascending

+Change the order used to fetch the issues and pull requests from GitHub.
+`true` is for ascending.
+`false` is for descending.

+It can be useful if your repository is processing so much issues and pull requests that you reach the [operations-per-run](#operations-per-run) limit.
+Based on the order, you could prefer to focus on the new content or on the old content of your repository.

+Default value: `false`